Popping-in?

 We’re looking for someone who can show us they’d be a great addition to our team.
 That probably means they can demonstrate the following:

-• A multitasker who is happy working concurrently on projects
+• A multitasker who is happy working concurrently on many projects (and has the tenacity to see them all to completion)

-• Basic understanding of Google Analytics and Tag Manager (we will provide training to get you fully up to speed)
+• Basic understanding of SEO, Google Analytics and Tag Manager (we can provide training to get you fully up to speed)

-• Some working knowledge of content management systems such as WordPress
+• Working knowledge of content management systems (such as WordPress)

 • A team player with a desire to constantly improve, and to help others do the same